larryknaebelobsidian/kingdom/Proposition 175. The doctrine of the Kingdom is greatly obscured and perverted by the prevailing one of the conversion of the world prior to the Advent of Jesus..md

 >The conversion even of all nations *could not restore* the Kingdom.
 >p.
 181 Vol. 3 Prop.
 175 Obs.
 5

-The church is "a preparatory stage" to the ushering in of the glorious Messianic Kingdom
+>The advocates of such a theory forget how clearly and distinctly *the design* of the present dispensation, Props.
+86 and 87, is pointed out in Scripture, representing the Church as *a preparatory stage*, Prop.
+88, to the ushering in of the glorious Messianic Kingdom.
+  p.
+181 Vol. 3 Prop.
+175 Obs.
+5

 >It is remarkable that for the complete success of our argument *not one link*, essential to its perfection, is missing in the Scriptures.
 >p.
 181 Vol. 3 Prop.
 175 Obs.
 5